awara-coder/awara-coder.github.io/README.md

 - Add support to release from a new branch and faster loading via minimization and bundling.
 - Add support for running tests before deployment in CI.
 - Fix the blue line thickness issue.
+- Document how to run existing tests in the `tests/` directory.

 ## License